Physical Education at Mount Carmel aims to develop the full potential of every child.

 In GCSE PE students attain a high level of success in both the practical and theoretical aspects of the course and consistently exceed LEA targets.
 This year we gained 88% A-C the best ever!

 Leadership, coaching and officiating is now a large part of Physical Education at both KS3 and KS4 and students are encouraged to take on all roles.
 Within lessons our students are encouraged to umpire, referee games, take warm ups and coach and teach each other.
-At KS3 we are introducing a new bronze, silver and gold award for Leadership which will feed into the KS 4 qualifications.
+At KS3 we are introducing a new bronze, silver and gold award for Leadership which will feed into the KS4 qualifications.
 They are expected to evaluate and monitor each others work developing their mental capacity along side the physical aspects.
 A range of teaching strategies are used and offered within the units, this is evident with the high standard of our leaders.
 At KS4 we offer an extensive leadership programme, our students have gained the following qualifications: Orienteering Leaders, Duke of Edinburgh, Sports Leaders, Canoeing 1star, Junior Football Organisers and Cycling Leaders.

 We currently have a leadership infrastructure in place; two Sports Ambassadors from each year group who form the sports council.
 Also each form has a Sports Captain who feeds into the student voice.
 Sports Captains encourage students to participate in sport at lunchtime and after school.
 From years 7-10 the ambassadors are bronze, during this time they have the opportunity to prove themselves as Good Ambassadors of sport.
 Bronze Ambassadors should :Be an excellent role model, encourage others to participate in sport, Will encourage others to volunteer in sport and attend all Sports Council meetings.

 An extensive extra curricular programme is in place.
-The focus in our department is not just on the talented; we have Multi Skills SEND clubs, enter Boccia and SEND Orienteering.
+The focus in our department is not just on the talented; we have Multi Skills SEND clubs, Boccia and SEND Orienteering.
 This helps the students with not only their physical skills but confidence and social mixing.
 We have clubs as well as team practices.
-We have inter-house events throughout the year for all students to compete.
+We have inter-form events throughout the year for all students to compete.

 All borough and league competitions are entered and practices for each of these take place.
 We also enter the English and Lancashire Schools Cups.